-The Company achieved a pre-tax profit for the year of £1.5m, compared to £3.1m in the prior year.
-The decrease in pre-tax profit is predominantly due to net interest income decrease of 15% resulting from the Covid-19 pandemic.
-The plunge in interest rates lead to reduced margins earned across the lending book, combined with a temporary standstill in the UK property market following government restrictions having a detrimental effect on new business in the first half of 2020.
-There was minimal movement in total operating cost compared to last year.
-Following Brexit, the Alpha Bank AE, London Branch closed, and its operations were transferred to Luxembourg.
-As such the Company ceased recharging a portion of its operating cost for shared office space and human resources mid-way through the year.
-Total human resources headcount (including external agency contractors) reduced during 2020 from 96 to 74.
-Some of the headcount reduction was achieved through redundancies and as at 31 December 2020 the Company has created a provision of £103k for further redundancies.
+The Company achieved a pre-tax profit for the year of £1.9m, compared to £1.5m in the prior year.
+The increase in pre-tax profit is predominantly due to the net interest income increase of 10% resulting from higher lending balances in 2021 partially offset against a 6% increase in operating expenses.
+Following Brexit, the Alpha Bank AE, London Branch closed in 2020, and its operations were transferred to Luxembourg.
+As such the Company ceased recharging a portion of its operating cost for shared office space and staffing mid-way through 2020.
+As a result, the cost base has been rationalised through reducing the headcount in 2020 and 2021.
+Total human resources headcount (including external agency contractors) reduced during 2021 from 69 to 66, following a reduction from 96 to 69 in 2020.

-Total assets decreased by £35m to £593m, driven by a decrease of £35m in corporate and retail deposits (£51m of actual deposit movements partially offset by £16m of F/X movement).
-The deposit base saw a significant expansion between 2015 and 2018 due to the Greek crisis and the introduction of capital controls.
-Following an improvement in the Greek economy during 2019 resulting in capital controls being lifted, the Company saw a reversal of the 2015-2018 inflows with most funds returning to the parent.
-During 2020 deposits decreased to a lesser extent, mainly due to corporate deposit outflows.
-Retail deposits decreased by £4m, corporate deposits decreased by £20m and a single corporate depositor by £25m.
-The Company opened an account with the deposit aggregator Flagstone in order to access UK retail depositors and diversify its funding sources.
+Total assets decreased by £62m to £530m, driven by a decrease of £92m in corporate and retail deposits (£72m of actual deposit movements with an additional £20m of F/X movement).
+The deposit base saw a significant expansion between 2015 and 2018 due to the Greek crisis and the introduction of capital controls in Greece.
+Following an improvement in the Greek economy since 2020 resulting in capital controls being lifted, the Company saw a reversal of the 2015-2018 inflows with most funds returning to the parent which has continued in 2021.
+Retail deposits decreased by £53m (of which £15m were for investment purchases with ABL) and corporate deposits decreased by £20m with a single corporate depositor decrease of £18m.

-The Company's net equity increased from £53.5m to £54.8m reflecting the 2020 profit and fair value gain on investment securities.
-The Company's capital base for regulatory capital purposes also includes a £10m subordinated loan from the Parent and totals £64.8m (2019: £63.4m) (Note 33.6).
+The Company's net equity increased from £54.8m to £56.4m reflecting the 2021 profit and fair value gain on investment securities.
+The Company's capital base for regulatory capital purposes also includes a £10m subordinated loan from the Parent and totals £62.3m (2020: £62.8m) (Note 34.7).
 The capital base was higher than the minimum regulatory requirements throughout the year and it is the intention of the Company to continue to maintain surplus capital resources in the future.

-Customer loans decreased slightly during the year from £339m to £337m, compared to an increase of 17% in 2019.
-The loan portfolio growth was impacted by Covid-19 restrictions implemented by the Government.
-Eleven of the Company's loans became credit impaired and moved to Stage 3 as a result of the negative implications of the Covid-19 pandemic.
-Due to the low LGD and the high-quality collateral with an average LTV across the loan portfolio of 43%, the ECL of these exposures is minimal at the year-end.
-The £22m of Stage 3 loans is supported by £46m of collateral.
+Customer loans increased during the year from £338m to £358m, compared to a decrease of 0.4% in 2020.
+In 2020, ten of the Company's loans became credit impaired and moved to Stage 3 as a result of the negative implications of the Covid-19 pandemic and all of these have exited stage 3 during 2021 as the situation improves.
+Due to the low LGD and the high-quality collateral with an average LTV across the loan portfolio of 48%, the ECL of these exposures is minimal at the year-end.
+The remaining £1.6m Stage 3 loan is supported by £2.2m of collateral.
 The very low level of impairments is testament to the rigorous process adopted when offering loans and the ongoing monitoring of our portfolio.
 The Company undertakes regular stress testing on the loan portfolio, and these suggest that no material impact is likely to the Company's capital position.

 The Company maintains a significant portion of its assets in a high-quality debt securities portfolio.
-At the end of the year, the portfolio had decreased in size to a total of £150m, from a total of £175m at the prior year.
-The portfolio is composed exclusively of AAA-rated floating rate notes issued by international development banks.
+At the end of the year, the portfolio had decreased in size to a total of £86m, from a total of £150m at the prior year.
+The portfolio is composed exclusively of AAA-rated floating rate notes issued by international development banks and central governments.